 To summarize, Episode II began as a surge in the current account.
 Capital account openness in this episode was greater than it was in the first episode.
 After June 2002, the rupee began to appreciate, the forward market fore-casted further appreciation, and a capital surge began.
 Net foreign assets as a share of reserve money went up from an already high 70 percent to 120 percent.
-The RBI actively used the bond market for open market oper-ations.
+The RBI actively used the bond market for open market operations.
 The program for phasing out the cash reserve ratio stayed on course;

 Source: Reserve Bank of India, Monthly Bulletin, various issues.
 Note: M3 is the sum of currency, demand deposits, and savings accounts.
-Episode II: The vertical line is placed at "08/01/01."
+Episode II: The vertical line is placed at "08/01/01"

-FIGURE 16.
-The 91-Day Treasury Bill Rate and the Cash Reserve Ratio, 1993-2003 the money multiplier kept rising.
-M_3 and M_0 growth did not accelerate.
+the money multiplier kept rising. $M_3$ and $M_0$ growth did not accelerate.
 The CRR was steadily cut.
 Interest rates declined sharply through a combination of partial sterilization of capital inflows and a steady pace of CRR reduction.